 He lived with her for a few weeks at home.
 The house was shabby and cluttered with food and misplaced things, and vermin had begun to breed in the walls.
 Sometimes she didn't finish her thoughts and left dangling sentences in the air like Flytape.
 She'd come downstairs with a birdcage full of old letters and say the mailman needed air in his tires.
 She'd enter the kitchen holding a dead light bulb.
 You wanted... to bring the lamp.

 The night before the trip to the hospital, he read her favorite poems to her.
 First from Niedecker, then Oppen, O'Hara, and then Spicer.

 Whales have a pelvis that doesn't reach the rest of their skeleton, he'd said.
 It's an awkward bone.
-She told her son that things like this were a once in a lifetime experience that could yield all sorts of inspiration.
+She told her son things like this were a once in a lifetime experience and could yield all sorts of inspiration.

 Her eulogy cited Kendal senior's power; before they were married, he owned a waterfront property inherited from his grandfather.
 He rented a Bobcat and carved the soil near the house all the way to bedrock.
 He dumped enough sand in its place to make a beach he shared with anyone who needed company and a few beers.
 At night, he would feed insomniac fish pieces of bread under the moonlight.

 "I married your father for his passion," she said.
 Her brow furrowed, and she opened and closed her mouth several times.
 "He was walking inspiration.
 That's where you get it from."
 She looked at him tentatively, tearfully, scrounging for the pieces of the already dissolving images.
 Ken imagined it was like trying to hold water or sand.
 After a moment, she was complacent.
 She played with the pages of the books.
 Ken helped her into bed and opened the window.
 He kissed her and surprised himself.